It’s time to take ownership of mental health and wellbeing!

 STEP 2: Take the Time to Change Employer Pledge!

-A free service and 12 month programme from Time to Change, when you sign up to the Employer Pledge you demonstrate your commitment to change how we think and act about mental health in the workplace and make sure that employees who are facing these problems feel supported.
+We are proud to partner with Time to Change and fully support their Employer Pledge.
+When you sign up to the Employer Pledge – a free service and 12 month programme – you demonstrate your commitment to change how we think and act about mental health in the workplace and make sure that employees who are facing problems feel supported.

 By signing the pledge and working on your workplace action plan you will join a growing movement of more than 1300 employers in England, across all sectors, from FTSE 100 companies and leading retailers to Government departments and local authorities.